Tyrhys Dolan

 Tyrhys Dolan (born 28 December 2001) is an English professional footballer who plays as a winger for club Espanyol.

 Club career

-Dolan initially joined the academy of Manchester City at the age of seven, but was released at the age of nine.
+He initially joined the academy of Manchester City at the age of seven, but was released at the age of nine.
 He spent three years at Burnley before a return to Manchester City, who again released him at the age of fifteen.

 Dolan moved to Preston North End, before joining Clitheroe on loan in February 2020, making four appearances and scoring two goals.
 He signed his first professional contract with Blackburn Rovers on 1 July 2020.
 He made his professional debut with Blackburn Rovers in a 3–2 EFL Cup win over Doncaster Rovers on 29 August 2020.
 Dolan made his league debut in a 3–2 loss to Bournemouth.

 He was offered a new contract by Blackburn at the end of the 2024–25 season, but turned it down to join La Liga side Espanyol on a three-year deal.